tripartie/webapi-csharpclient/README.md

 Once this is done, you can add the package to your project: `Tools > NuGet Package Manager > Package Manager Settings`, then go to tab `Package Sources`, and add a new Package Source.

-Finally, you can install the NuGet package using:
+Finally, you can install the NuGet package within the 'Package Manager Console' using:

 ```
 Install-Package TripartieWebAPI.CSharpClient
 ```

+If prompt, use your user name and the generated token from GitHub.

 ## Getting Started